 Timothy Schoechle, Ph.D.
-CTO
+Advisor

 Dr. Schoechle is an international consultant in computer and communications engineering and in technical standards development.
 He presently serves as Secretary of ISO/IEC SC25 Working Group 1, the international standards committee for Home Electronic System and is a technical co-editor of several new international standards related to the smart grid.
 He also serves as Secretariat of ISO/IEC SC32 Data Management and Interchange, and he currently participates in a range of national and international standards bodies related to smart grid technology and policy issues.